Skip to content

 Sunlight Direction Matters

-• East-facing: gentle morning light (great for herbs and leafy greens)
+• East-facing: gentle morning light (well-suited for herbs and leafy greens)

-• South-facing: the most sun (ideal for fruiting plants)
+• South-facing: maximum sun exposure (ideal for fruiting plants)

-• West-facing: hot afternoon light (needs extra ventilation)
+• West-facing: intense afternoon heat (requires strong ventilation)

-• North-facing: limited sun (use grow lights if needed)
+• North-facing: limited direct sun (supplement with grow lights if needed)

 Consider Wind Exposure

-• Pick a greenhouse with a sturdy metal frame
+• Choose a greenhouse with a sturdy metal frame

-• Keep taller units anchored to railings or walls
+• Secure taller units to railings or walls when possible

 Choose the Right Cover Material

-• Polycarbonate Panels: strongest option, best insulation, long-lasting
+• Polycarbonate Panels: the strongest option, offering superior insulation and long-term durability

 Think About Maintenance and Accessibility